raj-wankhede-github/Run-Scrapy-command-from-AWS-Lambda-function-using-Serverless-Framework/README.md

 # Run-Scrapy-command-from-AWS-Lambda-function-using-Serverless-Framework
-Run Scrapy command from AWS Lambda function using Serverless Framework
+This repository provides a guide on running Scrapy commands from an AWS Lambda function using the Serverless Framework.

 ## Pre-requisite mandatory steps to use this repository